Tha Smokin' Nephew: Critical reception

 Steve 'Flash' Juon of RapReviews gave the album high praise for Happy Perez's Hispanic-influenced production and Bash's smooth, laid-back delivery, concluding that "Bash may be a long-time veteran of hip-hop and latin rap, but he represents the newest trends and emerging dopeness of regionally recognized hispanic hip-hop to the best and fullest.
-Easily one of 2003's "must cop" albums, Tha Smokin' Nephew will open many eyes and please just as many ears."
-AllMusic's David Jeffries also praised Perez's production for being energetic and cohesive, and Bash's lyrical content for containing different topics, concluding that "At 17 tracks it runs a little long, but there are only a few seeds and sticks to pick out of Baby Bash's fat bag."
+Easily one of 2003's "must cop" albums, Tha Smokin' Nephew will open many eyes and please just as many ears".
+AllMusic's David Jeffries also praised Perez's production for being energetic and cohesive, and Bash's lyrical content for containing different topics, concluding that "At 17 tracks it runs a little long, but there are only a few seeds and sticks to pick out of Baby Bash's fat bag".
+Nick Flanagan of Now wrote: "Baby Bash raps in a mellow style over smooth, almost easy-listening beats with a smattering of Ginuwine-esque R&B choruses.
+The song titles are entertaining – Image Of Pimp, Don't Disrespect My Mind – but 17 songs are a lot, especially when half aren't that great, although it gets better as it goes along".
 Jonah Weiner of Blender panned the album for its lady-focused lyrical content being mediocrely delivered over subpar production.
 He added that the single "Suga Suga" was the only noteworthy track on the album.